MBA Careers in Consulting/Strategy

 Immediately upon your arrival at the Tepper School, you’ll meet with one of our career counselors to discuss your career aspirations.
 These in-depth conversations will help confirm which careers and industries align with your skills and interests.

-Check our Consulting/Strategy Employment Report for more data on full-time salaries, recruiters, functions, and acceptances.
+Check our Employment Overview for more data on full-time salaries, recruiters, and functions.

 Consulting and Strategy Internships